rehierl/abstract-properties/04-0-order-theory/5-x-containment-order.md

 <!-- ======================================================================= -->
 ## poset <-> containment order

-Since a proper containment order is oriented and may have elements that are incomparable with each other (i.e. disjoint sets, overlapping sets), any containment order is **a partial order**.
+Since a containment order is oriented and may have elements that are incomparable with each other (i.e. disjoint sets, overlapping sets), any containment order is **a partial order**.
 However, depending on the specific characteristics (i.e. all sets are related), the order relation of a porper